Andrew-S-Rosen/QMOF/fidelity_tracker/README.md

 # Overview
 As noted in the [QMOF database paper](https://doi.org/10.26434/chemrxiv.13147616), several automated filtering steps were carried out to remove clearly problematic stuctures before carrying out the DFT calculations.
-However, it is impractical to automatically detect all issues, especially those pertaining to limitations from the X-ray diffraction and crystal refinment process itself.
+However, it is impossible to automatically detect all issues, especially those pertaining to limitations from the X-ray diffraction and crystal refinment process itself.
 The fidelity tracker is a place to publicly mark any existing issues, which are to be logged in [`issue_tracker.txt`](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker/issue_tracker.txt).

 ## Structural Fidelity Updates
 If you spot a material with an error related to its crystal structure and would like to contribute, please do the following: